Philippe-Cholet/github-pulls/README.md

 # GitHub Pulls
 This command line tool allow to efficiently go through a lot of github _public_ repositories (from given users and given repos in a json file) to find pull requests and issues, and render results in a single webpage with links to them.

-You can restrict the search to the lastest days, and sort the results according to opening dates, (owner, repo), or author.
+You can restrict the search to the latest days, and sort the results according to opening dates, (owner, repo), or author.

 ### Requirements
 - `python 3.7+` because `asyncio.run` has been added to version 3.7.